welcome to imagine! belfast

 We value your feedback on this festival.
 Let us know what you think about the way we have developed this and any suggestions you may have on how to improve the festival in the future.

-We appreciate the generous assistance of our funders this year which include the Arts Council of Northern Ireland; the National Lottery Community Fund; the Department of Foreign Affairs and Trade’s Reconciliation Fund; VSB Foundation; Queen’s University Belfast; The Open University Northern Ireland; Community Relations Council; Ulster University and Film Hub NI, part of the BFI Film Audience Network, awarding funds from National Lottery.
+We appreciate the generous assistance of our funders this year which include: Belfast City Council, The Arts Council of Northern Ireland, the Department of Foreign Affairs and Trade’s Reconciliation Fund, VSB Foundation, Queen’s University Belfast, The Open University Northern Ireland, Ulster University, Community Relations Council, Linen Quarter BID and Future Screens NI.

-We couldn’t have produced this offering without the help of a great team of people who include Beth & Al at RV, Alan Meban, Suzie McAneney at Lemonade Marketing, Kathryn Kelly, Roz Arratoon, Richard Lavery and the team at Accidental Theatre, all of our 400 + speakers and performers, our venues, our committee members and advisory group and, of course, you our loyal audience members!
+We couldn’t have produced this festival without the help of a great team of people who include Beth and Al at RV, Alan Meban, Suzie McDonald at Lemonade Marketing, Joanne at Digital88, Richard Lavery and the team at Accidental Theatre, all of our funders, our 250+ speakers and performers, our venues, our trustees and advisory group, and of course, you our loyal audience members!